+\paragraph{\textbf{Biased Image Representations}} The techniques in this group use distance-based analysis on the low-dimensional representation of the images in the embedding space to identify representation bias.
+Particularly, Karkkainen et al. \cite{karkkainen2021fairface} create a balanced face data set w.r.t. age, race, and gender.
+To evaluate the diversity of their data set compared to the existing work, they visualize the images in 2D using t-SNE \cite{van2008visualizing}, a statistical method for visualizing high dimensional data by giving each data point a location in 2D/3D space, on the embeddings trained on multiple online sources.
+Next, they measure pairwise Manhattan distances between random subsets of the images based on their 128-dimensional embedding.
+The skewness of the resulting distribution towards high distances is evidence of high diversity and proper representation of different subgroups.

+\paragraph{\textbf{Cross Data Set Bias Detection}} Each data set includes specific \textit{signature} biases that make it distinct from the rest.
+This signature bias is introduced in the data collection process and affects the generalizability of the models built on the data set.
+This group of methods evaluates the signature bias by comparing different data sets.

-Torralba et al.\cite{torralba2011unbiased} perform some experiments on famous image data sets to measure the bias.
-To correctly measure a data set’s bias, it should be compared the real visual world, which would have to be in form of a data set, which could also be biased and consequently, not a viable option.
-Therefore, they suggest \textit{Cross-data set Generalization} by training a model on a data set and testing it on another and assuming that the training data set is truly representative of the real world, the model should perform well otherwise it means that there are biases such as selection and capture present in the data set.
-Next, knowing that data sets define a visual phenomenon not only by what it is but also by what it is not, they argue about \textit{Negative Set Bias} and whether negative samples are representative of the rest of the world or even sufficient.
-To do so, they run an experiment such that for each data set, they train a classifier on its own set of positive and negative instances and then during testing, the positives come from that data set, but the negatives come from all data sets combined.
-The performance of the models show how good the data set is representing the rest of the world.
+In this regard, Torralba et al.\cite{torralba2011unbiased} perform some experiments on famous image data sets to measure the bias.
+To correctly measure the bias of a data set, it should be compared to the real visual world, which would have to be in the form of a data set, which could also be biased and, consequently, not a viable option.
+Therefore, they suggest \textit{Cross-data set Generalization} by training a model on a data set and testing it on another.
+Assuming that the training data set is truly representative of the real world, the model should perform well; otherwise, it means that there are biases, such as selection and capture, present in the data set.
+Next, knowing that data sets define a visual phenomenon not only by what it is but also by what it is not, they argue about \textit{Negative Set Bias} and whether the negative samples are representative of the rest of the world or even sufficient.
+To do so, they run an experiment such that for each data set, a classifier is trained on its own set of positive and negative instances, and then during testing, the positives come from that data set, but the negatives come from all data sets combined.
+The performance of the models shows how well the data set is representing the rest of the world.